 You must be a University student or employee to make a report through Just Report It.
 If you are not a University student or employee, you may report information by contacting the relevant office (see above).

 Any report you make through Just Report It will identify you as the reporter.
-If you wish to report an incident anonymously, you may do so by contacting the appropriate office, as listed below, either by mail, by phone, or in-person—without revealing your identity.
+If you wish to report an incident anonymously, you may download and print a PDF reporting form and transmit or deliver the completed form to the appropriate office, as listed below, either by mail, by phone, or in-person—without revealing your identity.
 If you are reporting anonymously, please provide as much information as possible, including the time, date, and location of the incident and a detailed description of the incident.
 Note that consistent with University policy, Responsible Employees may not report anonymously.